 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

-Since body wash is formulated for the skin, it’s a better choice than most dish soaps, which can be drying to the skin.
+Since body wash is formulated for the skin, it’s a better choice than most dish soaps (which can be extremely drying).
 Bar and hand soaps typically have a higher ratio of active cleaners than body washes, but washing your hands for at least 20 seconds should still serve the same function.

 Can You Use Body Wash as a Shampoo?

 Shampoo and conditioner are specially formulated with ingredients meant to clean and moisturize the hair and scalp.
 Because the texture and pH level of skin is different, your body wash should be different than your shampoo and conditioner.